friends at basketball game

 What is nicotine?

-Nicotine is a highly addictive chemical made from the tobacco plant.
+Nicotine is a highly addictive chemical found in the tobacco plant.
 Nicotine is a stimulant and can temporarily make you feel more alert or awake.
 Nicotine rapidly affects your brain, triggering the release of dopamine, which reinforces the urge to keep using it.

 Popular nicotine-containing products include: